Loose fat. Build muscles.

 Body Comp is short for body composition.
 This term is used to describe the ratio of fat and muscle in human bodies.
 And this is relevant as this ratio of muscle and fat tissue, as well as weight, determines leanness and looks.
 Two people of the same gender and body weight may look completely different because they have a different body composition.

 As Body Comp is determined by the ratio of fat and muscle, it not only determines directly how we look.
-It is indirectly also a great indicator on how we feel and function.
+It is indirectly also a great indicator of how we feel and function.

-Improving Body Comp is therefore not just a question of looks, its also a question of performance and wellbeing.
+Improving Body Comp is therefore not just a question of looks, it is also a question of performance and wellbeing.